davewasthere/davewasthere/src/pages/posts/2015-well-that-was-an-interesting-year.md

 <img src="/travel/2015/vehicles.jpg" />
 <figcaption>Sad to see them go, but it's time</figcaption>
 </figure>

+Managed to get a good price for the Boxster, and was able to use it until one of the last few days I was there.
+My bike was a little more painful to sell, but left it to be sold on commission at one of the local dealers.
+Wasn't the best option, but convenience won out in the end.

 Even after giving away as much as I could, I still ended up with something like 43 boxes heading back to Aus.
 If I got rid of all my books and computer bits, then you could probably halve that number, but I wasn't ready to do that.